Joachim Helbig: Italian campaign and post-war life

 In January 1943, Helbig was transferred to the staff of the General der Kampfflieger (Commander of Bombers).
-In March 1943 he was appointed the General der Kampfflieger and was promote to Oberstleutnant (lieutenant colonel) on 1 September.
+In March 1943 he was appointed the General der Kampfflieger and was promoted to Oberstleutnant (lieutenant colonel) on 1 September.
 After numerous difficulties and clashes with his superiors, including Field Marshal Albert Kesselring, he returned to LG 1 as its Geschwaderkommodore (wing commander) on 14 August.

 When his Geschwader was transferred to Italy to operate against the Allied beachheads at Anzio and Nettuno in Italy after the landings there (Operation Shingle) on 22 January 1944, Helbig was appointed as the commander of all bomber units in Italy.
 On the night of 23/24 January, his aircraft sank the destroyer HMS Janus with a torpedo and damaged severely Jervis with a Henschel Hs 293 glider bomb at the cost of 11 aircraft.
 The Corsica operation was a success and these long-range operations destroyed 23 aircraft and damaged 90.

-In June 1944, LG 1 was ordered to transfer to Belgium for air defense during the Allied invasion of France.
+In June 1944, LG 1 was ordered to transfer to Belgium for air defence during the Allied invasion of France.
 Helbig formed a combined ground support and reconnaissance battle group as part of the Luftwaffe's operations against the Allied bombing campaign on 10 September 1944.
 Visiting unit at the Vogelsang Airfield, he was severely wounded by strafing Allied aircraft.
-Due to his injuries Helbig had to surrender command of his unit.
+Due to his injuries, Helbig had to surrender command of his unit.

 In the last weeks of the war in Europe, Helbig commanded a combat unit on the Eastern Front; he surrendered to the American forces on 8 May 1945.
 After the war he returned to civilian life, becoming the director of the Schultheiss brewery plant in Berlin.
 Helbing died in Malente on 5 October 1985 following a car accident on vacation in Spain.